 Inlet Pressure: For the analyzers designed to measure oxygen in a flowing gas stream, the inlet sample pressure must be regulated between 5-30 psig.
 Although the rating of the SS tubing and tube fittings/valves itself is considerably higher (more than 100 psig), a sample pressure of 5-30 psig is recommended for ease of control of sample flow.

-The analyzer is equipped with two gas ports.
+The analyzer IS equipped with two gas ports.
 Either port can be connected to SAMPLE gas inlet.
-If the analyzer is equipped with optional sample pump, pay attention to the SAMPLE IN and SAMPLE OUT ports.